With the expansion of omicron, New York fears reliving the nightmare of 2020

 Edouard Massih is currently keeping the Lebanese store he runs in Brooklyn open.

-However, he fears that this wave of covid-19 will cause a new exodus of inhabitants towards the exclusive suburbs of the north of New York, as it happened in 2020, when the island of Manhattan was emptied.
+However, he fears that this wave of covid-19 will cause a new exodus of inhabitants towards the exclusive suburbs of northern New York, as happened in 2020, when the island of Manhattan was emptied.